Yoga2Sleep 20-Hour Training (Y2S-YTT)

 “I am so happy to have spent the day with Pam and learned more tools for self care and gentle ways to work with others.
 I appreciate the way she kept the material interesting and invited everyone to contribute.
 Teaching us by including a few short and valuable videos, as well.
 Pam’s self care advice was great!
 Sleep is so underrated as we learn more, and thanks for getting it out into our world and sharing life experiences!
 My favorite take home was Pam’s positive approach to helping others move forward and consider changes with a “good, better, best” strategy.
 Helping people in their own time, a win-win perhaps for those various degrees of motivation that we all are… LOVE!” ~ Kathy B., Yoga Teacher

 Nearly one-third of Americans (50 to 70 million) are sleep deprived according to the Centers for Disease Control and Prevention (CDC).
 Understanding ancient yogic texts in relation to sleep and how trauma affects sleep can help illuminate why sleep deprivation and insomnia occur.
-This 20-hour online training will give yoga practitioners, yoga teachers, and yoga therapists the knowledge and skills to work with students and clients who are struggling with sleep.
+This 20-hour training will give yoga practitioners, yoga teachers, and yoga therapists the knowledge and skills to work with students and clients who are struggling with sleep.
 The Y2S-YTT is designed to cover the following:

 • developing sacred spaces

-• yoga therapy assessments and intake processes
+• yoga therapy assessment processes

 • comprehensive review of the Bhagavad Gita, the Vedas, the Upanishads, the Yoga Sutras, and the Hatha Yoga Pradipika as they relate to sleep, dreams, and rest